All Episodes

 My teeth were chattering.

-I had chill bumps up and down my arms, and and thankfully I wasn't on camera to paint this picture because it would have been an ugly sight.
+And thankfully, I wasn't on camera to paint this picture because it would have been an ugly sight.

 In fact, I was concerned that the mic might be picking up my clicking molars as my teeth were chattering.

-Finally, Jack makes the putt to tie the lead, and I somehow mustered up enough courage to say the bear has come out of hibernation.
+Finally, Jack makes the putt to tie the lead, and I somehow mustered up enough courage to say, The bear has come out of hibernation.

-Sounding, of course, much more mature than my twenty-six young years, and I was just trying to find a way, Rush, to get back, invited back to next year.
+And I was just trying to find a way, Rush, to get back invited back the next year.

 I didn't want to be one and done and blow it right there.

-Uh well, it turned out you had nothing to worry about.
+Well, it turned out you had nothing to worry about.

 Well, I didn't know it at the time.